Create Credit Union and Bank Marketing Campaigns that Convert! [5 Tips]

-1. Remember You have to Walk Before You Can Run!
+1. Remember You Have to Walk Before You Can Run!

-Perhaps target a specific product or service page you would like to grow traffic to and then set a reasonable goal like driving an additional 500 page visits to your target page in a month.
-This a respectable number of new visits, and also a goal that is likely reachable, as long as you give people a good reason to go there and promote it across the right channels!
+When targeting a specific product or service page you would like to grow traffic to, set a reasonable goal.
+Driving an additional 500 page visits to your target page in a month is a respectable number of new visits, and also a goal that is likely reachable, as long as you give people a good reason to go there and promote it across the right channels!
 In addition to good content, you must use actionable and exciting calls to action (CTAs) that encourage people to click and discover your offer.

 2. Don't Forget to Ask the Most Important Question...
 WHY???

-So back to the example above, WHY do you want to drive traffic to this specific product page?
+Using the example above, WHY do you want to drive traffic to this specific product page?
 Make sure your credit union or bank marketing campaign goals are aligned with your overall business goals.
 Once you have confirmed your goals are aligned, have a plan for what happens next!
-Just increasing website traffic isn't necessarily going to put money on your Credit Union's bottom line.
+Just increasing website traffic isn't necessarily going to put money on your bottom line.
 How will you then take that new traffic and continue to bring them through your sales funnel?
-You MUST have a plan in place to then capture some leads from this traffic and keep them moving toward a conversion.
+You MUST have a plan in place to capture the leads from this traffic and keep them moving forward toward a conversion.

-We also recommend that you look at every credit union marketing campaign hollistically.
-So if you are trying to grow auto loans and are trying to grow website traffic to your auto loan page, remember that a member considering buying a car might see more than one piece of content from you before making their buying decision.
+We also recommend that you look at every credit union and bank marketing campaign holistically.
+If you are trying to grow auto loans and are trying to grow website traffic to your auto loan page, remember that a member might see more than one piece of content from you before making their buying decision.
 Maybe they come across your eBook offer on your homepage, an email, a paid ad, or social media promotion all featuring your auto loans.
 Weighing all of these efforts together at the end of the promotion is important.
 The combination of ALL of these useful interactions likely led to their conversion.

 5. Don't Give Up Too Soon When Trying to Convert Leads